RobinHankin/schwarzschild/inst/JOSE/paper.md

 black hole.
 The code itself is maintainable, extensible, and makes the connection between physics and plotted diagram explicit.
 The package is written to behave well in the wider ecology of R software.

+# Examples

+Two example images from the 19 in the package vignette are shown below in low-resolution jpg format.
+For vectorized PDF, see the package vignette.

+![Low resolution image of Space near a black hole, using standard Schwarzschild coordinates.
+  Neither ingoing light (red) nor outgoing light (blue) crosses the event horizon (fuschia); inside the black hole, ingoing light travels backwards in Schwarzschild time but nears the singularity.
+  As the event horizon is approached from the outside, the light cones (gray) close up but as the event horizon is crossed, they become everted.
+As the singularity is approached, ingoing and outgoing light converge and meet the singularity horizontally.
+For vectorized PDF version, see the package vignette](schwarzschild.jpg)

+![Low resolution image of maximally extended space near a black hole, using Kruskal-Szekeres coordinates.
+Ingoing light (red) and outgoing light (blue) are represented as $45^\circ$ lines.
+The event horizon (fuschia) is shown as a set of $45^\circ$ lines which show that neither ingoing nor outgoing light can escape the black hole and the singularity (thick black line) is unavoidable; the gray area above the singularity is meaningless.
+Lines of constant Schwarzschild time are shown in orange and constant Schwarzschild radius in green; see how the lines of constant radius are spacelike, and lines of constant Schwarzschild time are timelike, inside the event horizon.
+For vectorized PDF version, see the package vignette](penrose_BH_extended.jpg)

 # References